kali-mx/BlogContent/Dawn2_BOF.md

 ![bling](https://user-images.githubusercontent.com/76034874/181871630-b621286e-9424-49de-b801-12e18335066f.png)

-# Part2 BOF
+## Part2 BOF
-## We notice another .exe binary in the 1st directory we land in on the target.
-We download it same as before to our machine and examine it to find it is the same type (32 bit x86 Little Endian Windows executable).
+### We notice another .exe binary on the target in the 1st directory we land in.
+Download it to our machine like before.
+We examine it to find it's the same type (32 bit x86 Little Endian Windows executable).

 ```bash
 ┌──(root💀kali)-[/home/kali/Documents/VULN/Dawn2]
 └─# file dawn-BETA.exe
 dawn-BETA.exe: PE32 executable (console) Intel 80386, for MS Windows
 ```
-# Sending the As, 500 just like before
+# Sending 500 As, same as before, this time to the other open port 1435:

 ```python